 Now let’s look at the same deal, but instead, the borrower takes out a $70,000 loan (LTV ratio of 70%).
 If the value of the home were to drop 15% to $85,000, the debt on the loan still would not exceed the value of the property.
 The lower LTV ratio would protect the borrower from going underwater.

 Mortgage note investing is worth considering if you are an investor looking to diversify your portfolio.
 A significant factor for controlling risk is investing in a note with a low LTV ratio.
 Be sure to research the different types of notes available and the financial situation of the borrower before investing.

 Want to invest in mortgage fractions with a low minimum investment?
-Tellus Investments start at $200, giving you daily returns and instant liquidity.
+The Tellus superapp allows investors to start investing with as little as $200, giving you daily returns and instant liquidity.